lehner-lab/DiMSum/docs/INSTALLATION.md

 devtools::install_deps('DiMSum')
 devtools::install('DiMSum')
 ```
 Finally, add the cloned DiMSum repository base directory to your path.
-You can do this by adding the following line at the bottom of your *~/.bashrc* file:
+You can do this by adding the following line at the bottom of your *~/.bashrc* or *~/.bash_profile* file:
 ```
 export PATH=CLONED_DIMSUM_REPOSITORY:$PATH
 ```